-The UPWP is the basis for the Baltimore region annual transportation planning work scope.
-Annually, the MPO begins developing the program in November and FHWA/FTA approves it by June.
+The UPWP is the basis for the work scope for transportation planning in the Baltimore region.
+Every two years, the MPO begins developing the program in November and FHWA/FTA approves it by June.
+The BRTB approved the FY 2022 - 2023 UPWP in April 2021.

 The UPWP identifies the planning budget and the planning activities to be undertaken by the agencies participating in the BRTB's metropolitan planning process during the program year.
 The UPWP also serves as the project budget for planning tasks funded by the FHWA and FTA.
 In addition, the UPWP supports the BRTB's priorities.
-The total funding proposed for the FY 2018 transportation planning activities for the Baltimore region is \$8,646,415.
-For FY 2019, the estimated funding is \$5,921,065.
+The total funding proposed for FY 2022 transportation planning activities for the Baltimore region, including several new focus areas to address regional issues and concerns, is \$9,000,000.